olgabalsa/KOBEsim/README.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/47603865/188274702-4b41f705-4c27-4493-a853-eda4283b92cc.png" width="600" />

-## Warning:
+## Warning
 This documentation is under construction.
 We are working on provide more information on the code and its usage.
-If you have any question or suggestion, please contact me: obalsalobre@cab.inta-csic.es
+If you have any question or suggestion, please contact me: obalsalobre@cab.inta-csic.es.

 ## Installation

 1) Download this folder or clone it to your computer.
 2) Our code makes use of Bayev ([Díaz et al. 2016](https://ui.adsabs.harvard.edu/abs/2016A%26A...585A.134D/abstract)).
-In order to run KOBEsim, you need to download IN THE SAME DIRECTORY THAN STEP 1 the folder available in: https://github.com/exord/bayev
+In order to run KOBEsim, you need to download IN THE SAME DIRECTORY THAN STEP 1 the folder available in: https://github.com/exord/bayev.

 ## Usage